 Heart palpitations can also occur when you’re going into cardiac arrest, although rare.

-If Peak Heart & Vascular suspects your heart palpitations are caused by arrhythmia or other heart condition, you receive screening tests, such as:
+If Peak Heart & Vascular suspects your heart palpitations are caused by arrhythmia or other heart conditions, you receive screening tests, such as:

 The team at Peak Heart & Vascular might also suggest a loop recorder, which is an implantable device that stays with you to monitor your heart 24/7.
 The device can be implanted in the office.